AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

     ./PeleLMeX2d.gnu.MPI.ex input.2d-regt

-A number of information are printed to the screen:
+A variety of information is printed to the screen:

 #.
 AMReX/SUNDIALs initialization along with the git hashes of the various subrepositories